 Domestic Violence: Review of types of violence, what can be done, and services that are available.

-Drug Recognition: Presented to Resident Directors and Resident Assistants so they know what to look for in residence halls.
+Drug Recognition: Presented annually to Housing staff so they know what to look for in residence halls.

 Effects of Alcohol: Review of common reactions a person might exhibit while under the influence of alcohol.